Luana Muñoz

-Luana Florencia Muñoz (born 22 January 1999) is an Argentine footballer who plays as a centre-back for Racing Club de Avellaneda and the Argentina women's national team.
+Luana Florencia Muñoz (born 22 January 1999) is an Argentine footballer who plays as a centre-back for Celtic and the Argentina women's national team.
 She transferred to Texas Tech after two seasons at Tyler Junior College.

 International career

 Muñoz represented Argentina at the 2014 South American U-20 Women's Championship.
 She made her senior debut for Argentina on 28 February 2019 in a 0–5 friendly loss against South Korea.

 Personal life

 Muñoz is a supporter of Racing.
 She also supports the movement to make abortion legal, safe, and free in Argentina.